Kshitij-Vaidya/CSES_ProblemSet_Solutions/README.md

 └── ...
 (Directories for other problem sections)
 ```

-Each solution file is named according to the problem name (e.g., `weird_algorithm.cpp`).
+Each solution file is named according to the problem name (e.g., `WeirdAlgorithm.cpp`).

 ### Usage